 All Laptops turned in and audited by this day!

-June 14: NEW!7th Grade Fusion/Journey joint field trip to Waterbury Center State Park (9ish-1:15ish)
+June 13: Changed Date!
+7th Grade Fusion/Journey joint field trip to Waterbury Center State Park (9ish-1:15ish)

 June 17: Mostly Official Last day of school for grades 5-7